logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat.md

 <!-- tab:start -->
 <div id="modules">

 Beat shippers make use of modules to ship data from various sources.
-Refer to the list below to see what modules each of the shippers support.
+Refer to the list below to see which modules each shipper supports.

 * [Apache ActiveMQ](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-activemq.html#filebeat-module-activemq)